-Even before enlargement, the Community had expressed the political will to undertake wide-ranging trade negotiations with its partners.
-In December 1971 the Council declared that "the Community is ready... to take part in global negotiations on the basis of mutual advantage and reciprocity and requiring an effort from all the participants".
-This was confirmed by the "Joint Declaration" accompanying the limited agreement with the United States in 1972, which affirmed the necessity to "initiate and actively support multilateral and comprehensive negotiations in the framework of GATT"..., "conducted on the basis of mutual advantage and mutual commitment with overall reciprocity".
+Even before enlargement, the Community on several occasions expressed the political will to undertake wide-ranging negotiations with its trading partners.
+In December 1971 the Council declared that "the Community is ready (...) to take part in overall negotiations on the basis of mutual advantage and reciprocity and requiring an effort from all the participants."
+This was confirmed by the "Joint Declaration" which accompanied the limited agreement with the United States of 1972, which affirmed that it was necessary to "begin, and give active support to, wide-ranging multilateral negotiations in GATT."

-In October 1972 the Summit Conference invited the Community institutions to define a "global approach" to these negotiations by 1 July 1973, and expressed the hope that they could be concluded before the end of 1975.
-Hence, it is essential for all partners to make the necessary preparations so that they can actually begin negotiations immediately after the summer of this year.
+In October 1972, the Summit Conference invited the Community Institutions to define an "overall approach" to this negotiation by July 1, 1973 and expressed the hope that they would be concluded before the end of 1975.
+It is to this end essential that all the partners should undertake the preparations necessary to ensure that negotiations can begin as soon as possible after the summer of this year.